Summers Garden

 There are no longer any ferries that make the trip between Manila and Catbologan.

 img_7687.jpgupdate: Roble shipping makes a trip between Cebu City and Catbalogan once a week.
-It leaves from Cebu Thurs nite and returns Monday morning.
-Fare 650 pesos per person
+It leaves from Cebu Thurs nite and returns Friday night.
+Fare – 650 pesos per person

 The Pacolis have a few rooms out back that are available for long term stays.
 It is probably one of the best options if you plan to stick around for a while.

-They have cable tv, security, and off street parking.
+Summers Garden Pension has cable tv, security, wi-fi and gated off street parking.

 fish-market-001.jpgCatbalogan is a fairly compact city and a good deal of it is within walking distance.
 If it's hot, take one of the foot powered tricycles for 4 pesos.